ritterim/rimdev-blog/_posts/2019-07-26-iis-rewrite-maps-and-redirecting-on-url-paths.md

 We started by exploring the [Microsoft documentation site](https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/using-rewrite-maps-in-url-rewrite-module) around rewrite maps.
 For rewrite maps, you will need to make sure you are running your site on Internet Information Services with the rewrite module.

-What you will in your web.config is a `rewriteMaps` section with all of your old URL paths and their new destinations.
+What you will need in your web.config is a `rewriteMaps` section under `system.webserver/rewrite` with the rewrite maps section containing the old URL paths and their new destinations.

 ```xml
 <rewrite>